PAST DUE DISABILITY BENEFITS

 The first important date that determines your past due disability benefits is the date you apply for benefits.

-When you file for Social Security Disability benefits, you become eligible for past due benefits one year prior to the date of application.
+When you file for Social Security benefits, you can receive past due benefits one year prior to the date of application.
 However, you must not have been working and you must be able to prove you were disabled during that time.

 For example, if the SSA judge finds your disability began 17 months prior to your application date, then you will receive 12 months of past due benefits.
-This accounts for the rule that you are eligible for benefits one year prior to the date of your SSD application.
+This accounts for the rule that you can receive benefits one year prior to the date of your SSD application.